floryn90/docker-hugo/README.md

 The extended edition is used in those images containing `ext` in the name.
 Except use of extended edition and additional tools are those images exactly the same as those using the normal edition.

-Table of Hugo extention features and the version when images first support the feature:
+Table of Hugo extension features and the version when images first support the feature:

 | Feature       | Alpine | Debian | Ubuntu |
 | ------------- | ------ | ------ | ------ |